 Working Tolerably Well?

 This comment does not require any understanding of the case study, and it is not based on the information from the case study.
-If the analysis of the same regardless of the specifics of the case study, then it cannot be considered analysis but is a canned response.
+If the analysis of the same regardless of the case study’s specifics, then it cannot be considered analysis but is a canned response.

 The Importance of Not Blaming the System, Even When the Implementing Company Says the System was Inadequate?